bazelbuild/rules_apple/doc/common_info.md

   only work/test in one language.
-- If a product is pulling in some other component(s) that support more localizations that the product does, it can be used to strip away those extra localizations there by shrinking the find product send to the end users.
+- If a product is pulling in some other component(s) that support more localizations that the product does, it can be used to strip away those extra localizations thereby shrinking the final product sent to the end users.

 ## Info.plist Handling